To run the Gateway Command-line Utility, open a command shell and type: gwcmd <option>. This example uses the Windows platform:

-- Any time you run any of the Gateway command utility options, you need to run them from the director that Ignition is installed in.
+- Any time you run any of the Gateway command utility options, you need to run them from the directory that Ignition is installed in.
 The default install directory is: C:/Program Files/Inductive Automation/Ignition.

 From here, you can enter any of the command options listed in the table below.
 This example is of a Gateway backup using the following command: gwcmd -b "C:/Gateway Backups/Backup_190108.gwbk".

 When using spaces in a file path name, use quotation marks around the full path name, as shown in the example above.
 Forward or backward slashes can be used to separate folders.
 The file path includes the disk name, folder path, and file name.

 The above command created a Gateway Backup on the C drive, in the Gateway Backups folder with a file name of Backup_190108.gwbk.
 The image below shows all the commands used in Steps 2 and 3.

 Use the Command-line Utility to Start or Stop the Gateway

 One of the common uses for the Command-Line Utility is to start or stop the Gateway.

 stop-ignition.bat, which can start or stop the service.
 Example: